DataDog/hiring-engineers/answers.md

 ## Conclusion

 This Solutions Engineer technical challenge was very interesting and I had a lot of fun learning about the Datadog platform and the numerous functions that it provides.
+By being able to touch many aspects of Datadog, I was able to gain a high level understanding of the product.
+This would transition very well into a Solutions Engineer role as I will be needing to explain in depth Datadog and its features to potential clients and be able to create elegant solutions to any problems that may arise.